Non-Hermitian exceptional Landau quantization in electric circuits: Energy spectrum along and across bulk Fermi arc without pMF

-We give here some details related to Fig.~\ref{Fig:bands}ac.
+We give here some details related to Fig.~\ref{Fig:bands}ac and the bulk Fermi arc.

-Between the two EPs at $(\frac{\pi}{2},\pm\sqrt{\gamma^2-\Delta^2}/v_F^y)$ when $\gamma>\Delta$, there is a bulk Fermi line as illustrated in Fig.~\ref{Fig:cartoon}, where the real (imaginary) part of the spectrum is vanishing (finite).
+Between the two EPs at $(\frac{\pi}{2},\pm\sqrt{\gamma^2-\Delta^2}/v_F^y)$ when $\gamma>\Delta$, there is a bulk Fermi arc as illustrated in Fig.~\ref{Fig:cartoon}, where the real (imaginary) part of the spectrum is vanishing (finite).
 We present in Fig.~\ref{Fig:bands}ab the case of a practically more feasible size.
 It gains a sharper appearance when the circuit size expands, as shown in Fig.~\ref{Fig:band_bigN}.
-One can recognize the Fermi line length roughly of the analytic value $2\sqrt{\gamma^2-\Delta^2}/v_F^y=0.045$.
+One can recognize the Fermi arc length roughly of the analytic value $2\sqrt{\gamma^2-\Delta^2}/v_F^y=0.045$.

 In Fig.~\ref{Fig:bands}cd, we show the band structure along $k_x$ that aids best in presenting the flat bands although the ER is not directly visible in Fig.~\ref{Fig:bands}c if we regard it as the 3D case.
 The band structure can be still understood from the spectrum